Membership & Leave Operations

 leave_context Local only None None n/a Trivial — flip flag

-leave_group Single group MemberLeft Yes (1 group) None Re-invite (Restricted) / re-inherit (Open)
+leave_group Single group MemberLeft No (self-leave; deferred) None Re-invite (Restricted) / re-inherit (Open)

-leave_namespace Whole subtree MemberLeft at root Yes (1 + N) All direct-row scopes Re-invite at root + re-inherit
+leave_namespace Whole subtree MemberLeft at root No (self-leave; deferred) All direct-row scopes Re-invite at root + re-inherit

 TransferOwnership Single group/context Op None (membership unchanged) None Transfer back